fayruza-salikhova/fayruza-salikhova/README.md

-## Hola 👋

-6+ years of experience in QA Automation Engineering, specializing in TypeScript and C#.
+## QA Automation Engineer with 6+ years of experience, specializing in TypeScript and C#.